annakoopenu/this_world/README.md

 # Legacy
-after certain age you tend to move your attention from something like sex to something like Legacy.
-Films, books, ideas - i would like Sasha to get know ...
+something like liked-in-a-weight Legacy.
+Films, books, ideas - i know and would like to get know ...

 TEST